Zamane

 Zamane (زمان) is a monthly magazine based in Casablanca, Morocco, dedicated to the history of Morocco, published in two different versions: Arabic and French.

 History

-The French version launched November 2010; the Arabic version, October 2013.
-Both were founded by the Moroccan journalist Youssef Chmirou.
+The magazine was founded by Moroccan journalists Youssef Chmirou and Souleiman Bencheikh.
+The initial capital came from Chmirou and two anonymous shareholders.
+The French version launched in November 2010, and the first issue had over 80 pages and focused on the history of Moroccan "fascists".
+Each issue costs 25 MAD (around 2.21 Euro).

+In October 2013, it was published in Arabic with content different from that of the French version.
 Zamane is the first and only history magazine in Morocco.

-In October 2013, Zamane was published in Arabic with content different from that of the French version.